otterpro/nvtool/README.md

 Alternative
 ===========
-There are other tools that can handle similar tasks, and will be considered for future update.
+There are other tools that can handle certain parts of the workflow, and will be considered for future update.

 * [Jekyll Assett Pipeline](https://github.com/matthodan/jekyll-asset-pipeline)
-* Grunt
-* Rakefile
+* Grunt/Gulp/Rakefile

 Prerequisite
 =======